 If you cannot cope with your symptoms during self-isolation, if they get worse or are no better after 7 days you should use the NHS 111 online coronavirus service or call NHS 111.
 The service for Scotland is here and for Wales is here.
 Call 999 for medical emergencies.

-As the Government is no longer routinely testing for COVID-19, residents may feel unwell with mild symptoms, but not know if they have the virus.
-If, however, a case is confirmed through testing, we will act quickly and decisively on the instructions given by the relevant authorities, and will work with our university partners to ensure a coordinated response, and to ensure that students receive the right advice and support.
+If a case is confirmed through testing, we will act quickly and decisively on the instructions given by the relevant authorities, and will work with our university partners to ensure a coordinated response, and to ensure that students receive the right advice and support.
 We will also arrange for a professional deep clean of the affected resident’s room, common flat spaces and any common areas the affected resident may have used, as advised by the authorities.

 If you are self-isolating in your room, please let friends, family and your university know.

 It is important to take care of mental as well as physical health and seek support if needed.
 Staying at home for a prolonged period can be difficult, frustrating and lonely for some people.
 Beyond keeping in touch with family and friends over the phone and on social media there are sources of support and information that can help, such as Every Mind Matters.
 Our partner Relate, the UK’s largest relationship charity, has posted tips on keeping relationships healthy during self-isolation and social distancing.

 If you are tested for COVID-19 at any point and have the virus, you must let your site team know via phone or email, as well as letting your university know.

 We are focused on providing safe and welcoming homes to those living with us, and operating our properties effectively and safely.
 We have taken a number of steps to ensure that we can continue to do this.
 We have:

 We have also been making sure that we have contingency measures in place with our suppliers, to ensure that – as much as we can – services in our properties can continue uninterrupted.